Understanding our 911 system can make all the difference in a medical emergency.

 Learn more about the 911 service.

-Peel paramedics may ask you to sit in the emergency room if you’re well enough instead of keeping you on their stretcher.
+Peel paramedics may ask you to sit in the emergency room if you’re well enough instead of keeping you on their stretcher or may take you to the Peel Memorial Urgent Care Centre in Brampton.
 Learn about the Fit2Sit pilot program.

 It’s helpful if you can do the following while waiting for paramedics to arrive.